Marc Tessier-Lavigne

-Marc Trevor Tessier-Lavigne (born December 18, 1959) is a Canadian-American neuroscientist who is co-founder, CEO and chair of AI biotech firm, Xaira Therapeutics.
-He is also a biology professor at Stanford University, where he previously served as its 11th president, from 2016 to 2023.
-Prior, he was the 10th president of Rockefeller University in New York City, from 2011 to 2016, and a professor at the University of California, San Francisco.
+Marc Trevor Tessier-Lavigne (born December 18, 1959) is a Canadian-American neuroscientist who is the co-founder, CEO, and chair of the AI biotechnology firm Xaira Therapeutics.
+He is also a biology professor at Stanford University, where he served as its 11th president from 2016 until his resignation in 2023.

-He was formerly executive vice president for research and the chief scientific officer at Genentech.
-In 2011, he joined the boards of directors of Agios Pharmaceuticals, Regeneron Pharmaceuticals and Pfizer Inc. He later joined the board of Juno Therapeutics, in 2014, and co-founded Denali Therapeutics, joining its board, in 2015.
+Tessier-Lavigne was formerly executive vice president for research and the chief scientific officer at Genentech.
+In 2011, he joined the boards of directors of Agios Pharmaceuticals, Regeneron Pharmaceuticals, and Pfizer.
+In 2014, he joined the board of Juno Therapeutics, and in 2015 he co-founded Denali Therapeutics and joined its board.
+Tessier-Lavigne was the 10th president of Rockefeller University in New York City from 2011 to 2016, and a professor at the University of California, San Francisco.

-In 2022, the Stanford board of trustees opened an investigation into allegations that Tessier-Lavigne might have been involved in fabricating results in articles published between 2001 and 2008, while working at Genentech.
-He was subsequently cleared of scientific fraud and misconduct in July 2023, when the trustees' report was released, then announced that he would step down as president of Stanford, effective August 31, 2023.
-He is known for landmark research into the mechanisms of brain wiring during embryonic development.
+In 2022, the Stanford board of trustees opened an investigation into alleged research misconduct by Tessier-Lavigne.
+The board's investigation found that four papers co-authored by Tessier-Lavigne contained "apparent manipulation of research data", though the report cleared Tessier-Lavigne himself of intentional misconduct.
+Upon the report's release, Tessier-Lavigne announced his resignation as president of Stanford, effective August 31, 2023.

 Early life and education

 Tessier-Lavigne was born in Trenton, Ontario, Canada.
-He grew up in Europe from ages 7 to 17, where his father was serving with NATO as part of the Canadian Armed Forces.
+Aged seven to 17, he grew up in Europe where his father was serving with NATO as part of the Canadian Armed Forces.
 He was the first in his family to attend university.

-Tessier-Lavigne received a Bachelor of Science with a major in physics from McGill University in 1980, a Bachelor of Arts with a major in philosophy and physiology from New College, Oxford, in 1982, and a Doctor of Philosophy in physiology from University College London in 1987.
+In 1980, Tessier-Lavigne earned a BSc in physics from McGill University; in 1982, he took a BA in philosophy and physiology from New College, Oxford; in 1987, he gained a DPhil in physiology from University College London.

-Tessier-Lavigne attended New College, Oxford on a Rhodes Scholarship, where he "first encountered the nervous system and fell in love with it," graduating with first-class honors.
+Tessier-Lavigne attended Oxford on a Rhodes Scholarship, where he "first encountered the nervous system and fell in love with it" and graduated with first-class honors.
 His doctoral advisor at University College London was David Attwell.
-He did postdoctoral research at the MRC Developmental Neurobiology Unit at University College London in 1987 and at the Center for Neurobiology and Behavior at Columbia University with Thomas Jessell from 1987 to 1991.
+Tessier-Lavigne did postdoctoral research at the MRC Developmental Neurobiology Unit at University College London in 1987 and at the Center for Neurobiology and Behavior at Columbia University with Thomas Jessell from 1987 to 1991.

 Career

 Early career: UCSF, Stanford and Genentech

 Tessier-Lavigne started his career at the University of California, San Francisco, from 1991 to 2001, and was soon noted for research into the mechanisms of brain wiring during embryonic development.
 He was a professor of biological sciences at Stanford University from 2001 to 2003.
 Genentech hired him in 2003 as its senior vice president of Research Drug Discovery.
 He cited the firm's "potential to create breakthrough therapies for unmet medical needs" as his reason for leaving academia.
-His research on the development of the brain also uncovered details of how Alzheimer's disease is triggered.
+His brain-development research at Genentech also suggested a possible mechanism relevant to neurodegeneration in Alzheimer's disease.
+A principal paper from that work, a 2009 study in Nature, was retracted in 2023 after subsequent research showed several of its central conclusions were incorrect and image anomalies were identified.